firebrandhq/silverstripe-hail/README.md

 * Access to create cronjob (optional)
 * jQuery and Bootstrap 4+ (included), [see ]

+## Upgrade from older versions

+This module has been re written for SilverStripe 4 and includes breaking changes compared to previous version.
+Please perform a fresh install if you are upgrading from previous versions by removing and re installing the module.

 ## Installation

 **Run the following command:**